GregWeil/Extract-MKV/README.md

   - To reference forced subtitles for a track set `track: { index: 0, forced: true }`
 - If video tracks are not specified, the first video track is used with all default values
 - If audio tracks are not specified, the first audio track is used with all default values
+- If subtitle tracks are not specified, the output will not have any subtitles included
+- Use the MakeMKV flatpak by setting env.json makemkvcon to `["flatpak", "run", "--command=makemkvcon", "com.makemkv.MakeMKV"]`
+- Use the MKVToolnix flatpak by setting env.json mkvmerge to `["flatpak", "run", "--command=mkvmerge", "org.bunkus.mkvtoolnix-gui"]`

 ## TODO